go-semantic-release/hooks-goreleaser/goreleaser/www/docs/customization/archive.md

     #   - `{{ .Binary }}_{{ .Version }}_{{ .Os }}_{{ .Arch }}{{ with .Arm }}v{{ . }}{{ end }}{{ with .Mips }}_{{ . }}{{ end }}{{ if not (eq .Amd64 "v1") }}{{ .Amd64 }}{{ end }}`
     name_template: "{{ .ProjectName }}_{{ .Version }}_{{ .Os }}_{{ .Arch }}"

-    # Replacements for GOOS and GOARCH in the archive name.
-    # Keys should be valid GOOSs or GOARCHs.
-    # Values are the respective replacements.
+    # Sets the given file info to all the binaries included from the `builds`.
+    #
-    # Default is empty.
+    # Default is to use the actual binary properties.
-    replacements:
-      amd64: 64-bit
-      386: 32-bit
-      darwin: macOS
-      linux: Tux
+    #
+    # Since: v1.14.0.
+    builds_info:
+      group: root
+      owner: root
+      mode: 0644
+      # format is `time.RFC3339Nano`
+      mtime: 2008-01-02T15:04:05Z

-    # Set to true, if you want all files in the archive to be in a single directory.
+    # Set this to true if you want all files in the archive to be in a single directory.
     # If set to true and you extract the archive 'goreleaser_Linux_arm64.tar.gz',
-    # you get a folder 'goreleaser_Linux_arm64'.
+    # you'll get a folder 'goreleaser_Linux_arm64'.
     # If set to false, all files are extracted separately.
     # You can also set it to a custom folder name (templating is supported).
     # Default is false.
     wrap_in_directory: true

+    # If set to true, will strip the parent directories away from binary files.
+    #
+    # This might be useful if you have your binary be built with a subdir for some reason, but do no want that subdir inside the archive.
+    #
+    # Default: false.
+    # Since: v1.11.
+    strip_parent_binary_folder: true

+    # This will make the destination paths be relative to the longest common
+    # path prefix between all the files matched and the source glob.
+    # Enabling this essentially mimic the behavior of nfpm's contents section.
+    # It will be the default by June 2023.
+    #
+    # Default: false
+    # Since: v1.14.
+    rlcp: true

     # Can be used to change the archive formats for specific GOOSs.
     # Most common use case is to archive as zip on Windows.